Monzo is surely one of the top fintech success stories of recent years.

 First thing’s first: you need to decide how you are going to motivate people to join your waiting list.

 One of the most common reasons people subscribe to waiting lists is to gain early access to something exclusive.
-We created a list of previous prizes which succeeded here, also our customer list is a great place to look.
+We created a list of previous prizes which succeeded here.

 In Monzo’s case, the exclusive offer is access to the nice pink bank card before anyone else; in other words, access to their core service (but I am sure the pink card definitely served a purpose).